sandeepmalayalan/NLP-Diagnostic-Tool/README.md

  Designed & developed a review diagnostic tool for detecting segments expressions in the reviews given by user.
  Designed an anomaly detector using word embedding, auto-encoders and other NLP techniques to detect anomalous sentiments, filters foreign language, extract opinions, finally produced results.
-Used Tensor Flow, Neural Networks, Hyper parameter, Tensor Board for high effeciency, accuarate results and rich Visulization.
+Used ML, Hybrid Algorthims(combined aggregation of two or more algorthims),Tensor Flow, Neural Networks, Hyper parameter, Tensor Board for high effeciency, accuarate results and rich Visulization.

 Only half of the files were given, request for full project.